AY2425S2-CS2103T-T12-1/tp/docs/DeveloperGuide.md

    - Double-click the jar file.

-   - Expected: Shows the GUI with a set of sample contacts.
+   - Expected result: Shows the GUI with a set of sample contacts.

 2. Saving window preferences